City gates of Alsace - Riquewihr © French Moments

 The Porte de France, Turckheim © French Moments

 The guard was in charge of closing the two doors after the evening angelus.
-The next day, he reopened them at the morning Angelus.
-Traditionally, the door remained closed on Sundays until the end of mass.
+The next day, he reopened them in the morning Angelus.

 The Porte de Munster

-The Porte de Munster (Obertor) dates from the 14th century and opened access to the valley of Munster, and beyond, by the Schlucht pass, to Lorraine.
+The Porte de Munster (Obertor) dates from the 14th century and opened access to the valley of Munster and beyond by the Schlucht pass to Lorraine.

 Porte de Munster, Turckheim © French Moments